Best Avalanche Beacons of 2025

 Avalanche beacon interference

 Because avalanche beacons work off of a radio signal, there can be interference from other electronics.
-For this reason, you should keep other devices, like cell phones and radios as far as you can from your beacon—BCA recommends at least 8 inches between your beacon and any other device.
+For this reason, you should keep other devices, like cellphones, GoPros, and radios as far as you can from your beacon—BCA recommends at least 8 inches between your beacon and any other device.
+Some users have even reported Oura rings to interfere with transceiver signals.

 FAQ